Music of the Moment – August 2019

 At 33 Lucibela might just be the next great Cape Verdean singer.
 Her album Laço Umbilica is sublime.
 Her handling of the traditional Cape Verdean ballads called mornas born from the mix of fado influences from when the islands were Portuguese colonies is sensitive and deeply expressive .
 She surely will be compared to the late Cesaria Evora, but rather than signaling a derivative performance the association should land like a salve for starved ears and lonesome hearts.
 After singing with a group in high school Lucibela began singing in the local hotels.
 A few years later she moved to the capital city Praia where she has captured the attention of the world class musicians that reside there, including the legendary Toy Vieira.
 Laço Umbilica translates as umbilical cord giving nod to both the connection and nourishment of home to be found in her music.

-- Getting Out Alive
+- Making It Out Alive

 - Volunteer with KBCS